BrookLovesYou/PineappleSearch/README.md

 About:

 This project was made to address a very simple issue I had.
-I wanted a stupid simple search engine with user defined results; but non existed as far as I could tell.
+I wanted a stupid simple search engine with user defined results; but non existant as far as I could tell.

 Features